randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 **Chunks**
 - Each archetype allocates entities in chunks, this is to prevent having to move entities during a resize operation and instead chunks can be allocated/reused.
+- A chunk always contains a list of references to the entity handle.
+This allows association of the slot in a chunk with its handle.
 - These chunks utilize a [Free List](https://en.wikipedia.org/wiki/Free_list) to manage reuse of old chunks
 - These chunks are of fixed size (*not count*) such that they offer a good balance for cache efficiency (Probably follow Unity's footsteps with 16kib chunk sizes):
 	- *Small Chunks* - Too many chunks can result in overhead crossing chunk borders (pointer chasing)